KogaSilverDragon/microsoft-face-api-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.

+## Configuration
+In order to the Face API work properly, you must include your subscription key on `environment.ts` and `environment.prod.ts` files located in `src/environments/` directory.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.